Industry:Banking and Finance

 In order to offer clients in media and fast-moving consumer goods viable market intelligence, Nielsen must collect and analyze vast amounts of data in a relatively short amount of time.

 Data is at the core of Nielsen’s entire business.
-The global market research firm aggregates and analyzes vast amounts of it to help organizations in retail, manufacturing, media and advertising make better business decisions and wiser investments.
+The global market research firm aggregates and analyzes vast amounts of data to help organizations in retail, manufacturing, media, and advertising make better business decisions and wiser investments.

 This challenge is made even greater by rapid change in consumer-centric ecosystems—from the rise of e-commerce and the way people shop to the proliferation of digital devices and how people view shows or listen to the radio.
 The need for operational efficiency to deliver independent measurement to the market faster and help build action plans and strategies for clients is very critical to Nielsen’s success.
 And as Nielsen is an organization of more than 50,000 employees in over 100 countries, the scale of transformation presented immense challenges and opportunities.

-Here’s the story of how UiPath’s Robotic Process Automation (RPA) has brought Nielsen closer to achieving those goals.
+Here’s the story of how UiPath robotic process automation (RPA) has brought Nielsen closer to achieving those goals.

 In 2016, Nielsen set out to launch an automation strategy.
-Deborah Fassi, SVP of transformation and automation, was well aware of how that might look.
+Deborah Fassi, Senior Vice President (SVP) of Transformation and Automation, was well aware of how that might look.

 “The traditional way of automating is the IT way—building a new platform and then deploying it globally across every country and system,” Fassi explained.
 “But when you start such a journey, it can actually be 10 years before you can accomplish something meaningful."